eduardlio/blockify/readme.md

 ## Context

 James Clear talks about the 4 Laws of Behaviour Change: Cue, Craving, Response, and Reward [[0]].
-This extension aims to tackle the inversion of the 3rd law: Response.
+This extension aims to tackle the inversion of the 3rd law: Response by making mindless browsing suck.

 |**How to Create a Good Habit**||
 |---|---|